-In conjunction with the issuance of this proposed rule, USDA has reviewed the Committee's marketing policy statement for the 2022-2023 marketing year.
+AMS has reviewed the Committee's marketing policy statement for the 2022-2023 marketing year.
 The Committee's marketing policy statement, a requirement whenever the Committee recommends volume regulation, meets the requirements of §§ 985.50 and 985.51.

-The establishment of the proposed salable quantities and allotment percentages would allow for anticipated market needs.
+The establishment of the salable quantities and allotment percentages in this rule are expected to allow for anticipated market needs.
 In determining anticipated market needs, the Committee considered historical sales, as well as changes and trends in production and demand.
-This proposal would also provide producers with information regarding the amount of spearmint oil that should be produced for the 2022-2023 season to meet anticipated market demand.
+This rule also provides producers with information regarding the amount of spearmint oil that should be produced for the 2022-2023 season to meet anticipated market demand.

-Initial Regulatory Flexibility Act
+Final Regulatory Flexibility Act

 Pursuant to requirements set forth in the Regulatory Flexibility Act (RFA) (5 U.S.C.
-601-612), the Agricultural Marketing Service (AMS) has considered the economic impact of this proposed rule on small entities.
-Accordingly, AMS has prepared this initial regulatory flexibility analysis.
+601-612), the Agricultural Marketing Service (AMS) has considered the economic impact of this rule on small entities.
+Accordingly, AMS has prepared this final regulatory flexibility analysis.